Skip to main content

 delete owner.ExampleAccumulator1

-This not only sets the accumulator to its initial value, it also removes any scheduled resets, reversions and leaderboard visibility.
+This not only sets the accumulator to its initial value, it also removes any scheduled resets, reversions and removes it from the leaderboard.

 Leaderboards

-When modifying an accumulator by calling it as a function, there is a showOnLeaderboard parameter, which determines whether the player will be included when in the leaderboard for that particular accumulator.
+When modifying an accumulator, there is a showOnLeaderboard parameter, which determines whether the player will be included when in the leaderboard for that particular accumulator.
 If the showOnLeaderboard parameter is set to true or false, the player will be included or excluded from the leaderboard permanently until the value is changed.
 However, it is also possible to limit the player to be shown on the leaderboard for a particular duration by passing a duration value to the showOnLeaderboard parameter.
 Players are expired from the leaderboard every minute by the server, and so durations much smaller than one minute will not happen exactly on time.

 // add 5 rating, and show on leaderboard forever